boscoh/inmembrane/column2.md

 ### Optional binaries

+One of the problems that _inmembrane_ tackles is the complexity of using and installing multiple binaries.
+In older programs, the only option was to install local binaires of the external programs.
+This raises problems involved with getting the binary for the right platform, compilation with the right tools, and installation in the correct file system.
+In contrast, many of these tools now provide a web-interface.
+In _inmembrane_, we have added facilities to use the web service, whether through a RESTful interface, or through a SOAP interface, when provided.

+Consequently, the parameters for the binaries are needed, where _inmembrane_ will attempt to run the program in the default directory, or if a full-path name is given, _inmembrane_ can run the binary in the correct location.

+In order to turn off the local binary option, if in a *_bin parameter is given the empty string, the local binary step will be skipped and the web version will be used instead.

 - 'signalp4_bin', 'lipop1_bin', 'tmhmm_bin', 'memsat3_bin': the full pathname of the binaries used for the analysis.
 If empty, it is not run, and the web version is used instead

 #### transmembrane helix predictors

+A key part of surface exposure prediction requires the prediction of transmembrane helix.
+Once the helices are predicted, then the intervening loops can be used to predict actual surface exposure.
+There is no dominant transmembrane helix predictor, and thus _inmembrane_ has been written to allow pluggable options for transmembrane helix prediction.

 - 'helix_programs': a choice of which transmembrane-helix predictors are used.
 Currently, the program loops over all designated helix predictors and chooses the longest predicted loops.